ChinoUkaegbu/videoassignment.github.io/README.md

 ### **Description**

-It has been 585 days since March 7th, 2020, the day of school closure at NYUAD.
-With all classes turning remote, many students reported that the campus residents heavily depend on the campus cats for their mental health and healing.
-Until there was a cat missing…
-Where did the cat go?
+It has been a really bad day for John Doe(dummy name).

 This comic project leads the readers to narrowing down the exact place the cat went.
 Readers get to talk to a catmom, fellow campus cats, and looks around the map, and then the cat-napper calls the reader to tease them, but the cat-napper gets caught at the airport.